The subscriptions market is booming. Between 2018 and 2021, the average amount that US consumers spent on subscriptions increased by $430 per year.

 In this case, you would set your subscription price higher than your competitors and market it as a premium alternative.

-An example of a subscription box that may be using premium pricing is Mouth.
+An example of a business that may be using premium pricing is Mouth.
 Their snacks subscription box is $40.95 per month.

 Source: Mouth

-Munch Addict, however, which also provides a snack subscription box, charges as little as $15.00.
+Compare this to Munch Addict, which also provides a snack subscription box, but charges as little as $15.00.

 Source: Munch Addict